Tabintel/rhino-ui/README.md

 - If your issue is a bug, include steps to reproduce, or link to reproducible issue, e.g.: Code Sandbox or similar.
 Please also provide any additional details including device, OS, browser, browser version etc.

 ### License
-Rhino UI is licensed under the [MIT License](https://github.com/rhinolabs/rhino-ui/blob/main/LICENSE)
+RhinoUI is licensed under the [MIT License](https://github.com/rhinolabs/rhino-ui/blob/main/LICENSE)